Opinion | Susan Collins is caught in an impossible dilemma

 Even if Collins does eke out a win in November, she’ll be haunted by a longer-term problem: The GOP is no longer interested in her style of moderation.

-The Trumpian GOP has a simple formula for winning — or at least trying to win — elections: deliver policy victories for social conservatives and immigration restrictionists, remain sketpical of ideas like the concept of systemic racism while trumpeting support for law enforcement and the military, and hope that economic success delivers swing voters.
+The Trumpian GOP has a simple formula for winning — or at least trying to win — elections: deliver policy victories for social conservatives and immigration restrictionists, remain skeptical of ideas like the concept of systemic racism while trumpeting support for law enforcement and the military, and hope that economic success delivers swing voters.
 That pitch is designed not just for campaign season, but to transition the GOP from being a socially conservative, business-friendly party into a socially conservative, nationalist party.

 That version of the GOP would leave Collins homeless.
 Historically, she had the most in common with the party’s moderate, business-minded wing — voters that Trump traded away for the white working class in 2016.
 She can still temporarily win primaries by supporting the administration on key issues.
 But broadly speaking, GOP primary voters don’t want moderates like her.
 If she makes it through the 2020 general election, those preferences might catch up with her in 2026.